stefanuebe/vaadin-fullcalendar/README.md

     * resizing an entry (event is fired after resize + changed time),
     * view rendered (i. e. to update a label of the shown interval)
     * clicking on limited entries link "+ X more"
+    * clicking on a day's or week's number link (when activated)

 * Model supports setting
     * title,